 Fill in the fields below.
 Once the endpoint has been saved in the project, it will automatically be assigned to the customer that was selected in the Project Information tab when creating the project.

 Endpoint Name: Type any name you want for the endpoint.
+This is case and character specific.

-Endpoint Type: Click the Endpoint Type drop-down, and then click ‘G Suite (Gmail API)’ endpoint type in the list.
+Endpoint Type: Click the Endpoint Type drop-down, and then click the ‘G Suite (Gmail API)’ endpoint type in the list.
 When you select the endpoint type, the form will expand so that you can provide additional connection information and credentials.

-Provide the Google service account credentials using JSON file: Upload the JSON file for your service account setup.
+Provide the Google service account credentials using the JSON file: Upload the JSON file for your service account setup.

-If service account is shared between source and destination, then the same JSON file can be used for both source as well as destination.
+If a service account is shared between source and destination, then the same JSON file can be used for both source as well as destination.

 The following Support Options are the most useful for this scenario.